step4/udacity_sparkify/README.md

  - [sparkify-nb.ipynb](https://github.com/step4/udacity_sparkify/blob/master/sparkify-nb.ipynb "sparkify-nb.ipynb") - the actual notebook which was executed on a AWS EMR Cluster
  - [sparkify-nb.html](https://github.com/step4/udacity_sparkify/blob/master/sparkify-nb.html "sparkify-nb.html") - a html export to summerize the execution of the notebook
+ - [img - directory](https://github.com/step4/udacity_sparkify/tree/master/img) this directory contains all images used in the blogpost on medium and in this readme

 ___
 ## How to run